 Then the reconstructed objects with the same object name are combined.
 These outputs are also saved to disk, the number of created files depends on the number of reconstructed objects of different name.
-If the user just wants to combine a certain object, the parameters -name or -- if us can be used.
+If the user just wants to combine a certain object, the parameters --name or -- ifus can be used.
+When the ZPOINT is available in the provided TELLURIC frame header, the reconstructed and combined cubes will be converted in physical units.